 Option 1: Reuse if possible!

-Should you ask Mr Waster what the better options is than recycling carpets, he would most definitely answer reusing.
+Should you ask Mr Waster what the better option is than recycling carpets, he would most definitely answer reusing.
 There is a reason why it is ‘reduce, reuse and recycle‘ with reuse being mentioned earlier than recycle and not the other way around.

 Provided that you have carpets and rugs in good, usable condition, you can first opt to give them to your family members or close friends.
 They might want a new look for their house and would like something that looks alike with your unused carpet, so why not give it to them instead?
 They would most certainly appreciate it and would thank you to no end.
 You also saved them a few bucks.
-Not only did you help save them some money, but you also successfully got rid of your carpet or rugs the environmentally responsible way.
+Not only did you help save them some money, but you also successfully got rid of your carpet or rugs in an environmentally responsible way.

 There are many ways you can reuse them, so pick what is best for you.